Quantum-data-driven dynamical transition in quantum learning: Overview of results

 \section{Overview of results}

 Given a QNN $\hat{U}(\bm \theta)$ with $L$ variational parameters $\bm \theta = (\theta_1,\dots,\theta_L)$, we consider a supervised learning task involving $N$ quantum data $\{\ket{\psi_\alpha}\}_{\alpha=1}^N$, each of which is associated with a real-valued target label $y_\alpha$.
-As shown in Fig.~\ref{fig:concept}, the input data can be quantum states of a many-body systems~\cite{cong2019quantum}, states output from a quantum sensor networks~\cite{zhuang2019} or quantum states encoding classical data~\cite{farhi2018classification}.
+As shown in Fig.~\ref{fig:concept}\BZ{(a)}, the input data can be quantum states of a many-body systems~\cite{cong2019quantum}, states output from \BZ{} quantum sensor networks~\cite{zhuang2019} or quantum states encoding classical data~\cite{farhi2018classification}.

-Upon the input of the quantum data $\ket{\psi_\alpha}$, the QNN applies the unitary $\hat{U}(\bm \theta)$ to produce the output $\hat{U}(\bm \theta)\ket{\psi_\alpha}$ and then performs the measurement $\hat{O}$, whose result is adopted as the estimated label.
-Note that the target label $y_\alpha$ can be assigned arbitrarily according to different tasks, despite that the measurement $\hat{O}$ typically has bounded maximum and minimum values $O_{\rm min/max}$.
+\BZ{For} input quantum data $\ket{\psi_\alpha}$, the QNN applies the unitary $\hat{U}(\bm \theta)$ to produce the output $\hat{U}(\bm \theta)\ket{\psi_\alpha}$ and then performs the measurement $\hat{O}$, whose result is adopted as the estimated label.
+Note that the target label $y_\alpha$ can be assigned arbitrarily according to different tasks, \BZ{although} the measurement $\hat{O}$ typically has bounded maximum and minimum values $O_{\rm min/max}$.
 For example, while Pauli measurements always provide expectation $\in[-1,1]$, in regression we may set the target values as $\pm 0.5$ and in binary classification we can also set the target values to be $\pm 2$.
 As indicated by the single data result in Ref.~\cite{zhang2023dynamical}, the choice of the target values has an important role in the training dynamics.

 The error---the average deviation of the estimated label to the target label---associated with a data-target pair $(\ket{\psi_\alpha}, y_\alpha)$ is therefore